rail-berkeley/oculus_reader/README.md

 ### Communication using the USB cable (easier to set up)

 1. Connect Oculus Quest to PC with USB cable.
 This is required to establish the connection.
-2. Run exemplary file `python oculus_reader/reader.py
+2. Run the exemplary file: `python oculus_reader/reader.py`
 3. (optionally) If ROS is installed on your machine, the current transformation can be visualized using the script [visualize_oculus_transforms.py](oculus_reader/visualize_oculus_transforms.py).